lmcai/PhyloHerb/README.md

 To process large datasets (>20 sp), high performance cluster is recommended.
 Mac and PC can suffer from insufficient memory during the assembly, alignment, or phylogenetic reconstruction.
 Installation instructions for some of the following software can be found [here](/botany2021_tutorial/README.md).

 ### PhyloHerb
 The core function of `phyloherb.py` is to extract orthologous genetic regions from preexisting assemblies.
 It also provides utility functions for phylogenomic data curation.

+Steps:

+1. [BLAST+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download): Make sure BLAST is callable in your current environment.

+2. Two python modules are required: [Biopython](https://biopython.org/) and [ete3](http://etetoolkit.org/).
+They can be most easily installed using `conda`.

-To install PhyloHerb, you simply download it use `git` or decompressing the zip file:
+3. To install PhyloHerb, simply download it use `git` or decompressing the zip file:

 ```
 git clone https://github.com/lmcai/PhyloHerb.git
 ```
-Two python modules are required: [Biopython](https://biopython.org/) and [ete3](http://etetoolkit.org/).
-They can be most easily installed using `conda`.

 *IMPORTANT*: PhyloHerb is currently only compatible with **Python 3**.